marioy47/blog-site/posts/mdx-deck-developer-presentations-part-1/index.md

 0 directories, 3 files
 ```

-Having all that, lets edit the resulting `pacakge.json` file by adding a new `start` script to execute `mdx-deck` for us.
+Now, lets edit the current `pacakge.json` file by adding a new `start` script to execute `mdx-deck` for us.

 ```json {10-12}
 // package.json